 Instead, Apple plans to adopt a two-layer tandem structure for its first OLED iPad, which involves stacking two red, green, and blue-emitting layers, doubling the brightness and extending the panel’s life fourfold.

 Samsung, however, has only commercialized a single-layer structure, according to reports, and either lacks the potential or is unwilling to deliver a two-layer structure technology.

 Samsung’s refusal to share this technology is reported to be motivated by financial concerns.
 It is not worth preparing for the product’s back-end module process unless Samsung can confirm that the OLED iPad Air will be offered for a long period.

-The OLED iPad Air is expected to be released in 2022, according to previous speculations.
-In March, an Apple analyst Ming-Chi Kuo predicted that Apple would start adopting OLED next year and DigiTimes forecasts that the OLED iPad would be released in 2022.
+According to previous speculations, the OLED iPad Air is expected to be released in 2022.
+In March, an Apple analyst Ming-Chi Kuo predicted that Apple would start adopting OLED next year and DigiTimes forecasted that the OLED iPad would be released in 2022.

 OLED technology is pricey, which is one of the reasons Apple has only employed small gadgets like the iPhone and Apple Watch so far.
 OLED provides a brighter display, stronger contrast, deeper blacks, and a broader viewing area.
 Perspective.